aragon/sdk/README.md

 ### 5. Using the SDK

-Now test its all working by fetching information about the Aragon Association multisig
+Now test it's all working by fetching information about the Aragon Association multisig

 ```typescript